 Does It Work On Mobile Too?

 Of course, it does!
 It works everywhere.
-Schema app structured data is still in its beginnings when it comes to mobile, but Google has been showing rich result for mobile search for quite some time.
+Schema app structured data is still in its beginnings when it comes to mobile, but Google has been showing the rich results for mobile searches for quite some time.

 Types Of Schema Markup